The fastest way to check disk space in Linux is to open your terminal and simply run the df -h command.

 This command instantly sets the file’s size to zero, freeing up the space.

-• /home Directory: Personal files, downloads, and documents are stored here.
-Use the du commands you learned earlier to navigate your home directory (/home/your-username) and find large files or directories that you no longer need.
+• /home Directory: This is where personal files, downloads, and documents are stored.
+Use the du commands covered earlier to navigate your home directory (/home/your-username) and find large files or directories that you no longer need.

 • /tmp Directory: This directory is used for temporary files.
 While most systems clear it on reboot, sometimes files can be left behind.
 It’s worth checking this directory for any old, large files that can be removed.